Open Cell vs. Closed Cell Wetsuits – Which to use for Scuba Diving?

 Understanding the wetsuits that you’re looking at purchasing is really important.
 There are tons of different designs and ideas for what the wetsuit will really do for you.

-We’ll be going over the differences between open cell and closed cell wetsuits so that you get a better handle on what you should be getting for your own purposes.
+We’ll be going over the differences between an open-cell wetsuit and a closed cell wetsuit so that you get a better handle on what type of cell wetsuit you should be getting for your own purposes.

 What is Neoprene?